PHAGUN-JAIN/PHAGUN-JAIN/README.md

 <br/>
 <br/>

-<b>If you like it please feel free to fork this repo and customise according to your needs, its open and do give it a star </b>
+<b>If you like it please feel free to fork this repo and customise according to your needs </b>